alphagov/govuk-developer-docs/source/manual/setting-up-new-rails-app.html.md

 1. In github, go to Settings -&gt; Integrations & Services
 2. Add Jenkins (GitHub plugin)
-3. Add the link to the CI github webhook
+3. Add the link to the CI GitHub webhook
 4. Make sure Active is ticked

 Add the app to the list of